 Fundamental understanding on frictional phenomena

-Relevant information on the frictional behavior of an interface can be obtained by the analysis of the potential energy surface (PES) that describes the surface adhesion during sliding [12, 22, 27].
+Relevant information on the adhesion and resistance of sliding of an interface can be obtained by the analysis of the potential energy surface (PES) that describes the surface adhesion during sliding [12, 22, 27].
 For example, we predicted a pressure-induced friction collapse in systems with an anticorrugating PES [14].
 And identified the collective atomistic mechanisms that trig the onset of frictional slip, which we described as a nucleation process [19].
 We also showed that shrinking the size of a body in contact with a substrate increases its commensurability and resistance to sliding [40].

 We unraveled the fundamental nature of adhesive and friction forces by correlating them with the electronic charge displacements at the interface of two mating surfaces [50].